 The size and number of farms

-Quebec’s dairy farms have an average herd of 60 cows and deliver nearly 500,000 litres of milk per year.
-In Canada, the average herd is 79 cows.
-Quebec has approximately 6,000 dairy farms throughout its farmable territory compared to just over 12,500 in the entire country of Canada.
+Quebec’s dairy farms have an average herd of 70 cows and deliver nearly 600,000 litres of milk per year.
+In Canada, the average herd is 84 cows.
+Quebec has approximately 5,500 dairy farms throughout its farmable territory compared to some 11,000 in the entire country of Canada.

 The number of farms involved in all types of production is currently in decline in practically every area of the world.
 The Quebec dairy sector is no exception.
-However, out of the Canadian provinces, Quebec is second only to British Columbia as the province with the slowest decline.
-The rationalization rate observed in Quebec is generally equal to or slower than that of most other countries with a large volume of milk production.
+However, the rationalization rate observed in Quebec is generally equal to or slower than that of most other countries with a large volume of milk production.